HIRO-group/HIRO_Panda_TRAC_IK/README.md

 ## User Information

-In order to run through the Inverse Kinematics, once the build command succeeds, to see IK in action:
+In order to run through the IK once the build command succeeds, to see it in action:

 ```sh